ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

    The cross-account authorization is one-way and specific to key and service.
 When Account A authorizes their key to be used by Account B's file service, Account B can use Account A's CRK to encrypt Account B's shares.
 However, Account A cannot use Account B's root keys to encrypt Account A's shares.
    {: note}

-## Creating service-to-service authorization for cross-region replication from the CLI
+## Creating authorization for cross-region replication from the CLI
 {: #file-s2s-auth-replication-cli}
 {: cli}